 Are you scheduled to take part in a 1:1 meeting, but you aren’t sure how to prepare?
 The idea of meeting one on one can be intimidating, but it’s an essential tool for being able to develop in the workplace!
 In fact, 1:1 meetings make a huge difference for both managers and employees when they’re done regularly!
+If done right, these meetings provide psychological safety for employees and their managers to develop stronger relations which ultimately enhance the work environment.

 Before you sit down in your meeting, there are some things you need to know!
 Let’s look at why 1:1 meetings matter and how you can make them effective!
+You can also schedule a quick session with our solutions experts to see how eLeaP can maximize your 1-on-1s.

 The Importance of 1:1 Meetings